dbilanoski/cheat-sheets/python/pathlib.md

 # Returns parts of the paths
 print(file_path.parts) # Returns ("home","user","documents","new_file.txt")

-# Get the name of the file
+# Get the name of the file with extension
 print(file_path.name) # Outputs: new_file.txt

+# Get the name of the file without extension
+print(file_path.stem) # Outputs: new_file

 # Get the file extension
 print(file_path.suffix) # Outputs: .txt